 “We’ve sent them ahead with a giant.”

 “Where is Karsk?”

-The werewolves split into two groups as they approached: Garulf and a somewhat smaller werewolf moved nearer Megaera, on the left, and three others on the right.
+The werewolves split into two groups as they approached: still seeming oblivious to Megaera, Garulf and a somewhat smaller werewolf moved nearer on the left, and three others on the right.
 The two giants shuffled apart as well and revealed between them a pale figure, who strolled up the gap.

 “Karsk is here,” said the vampire, in a high, hollow voice that contrasted his powerful stride.
 His gray paleness, long bald head, and pointed ears bespoke extreme age.
 His eyes glowed red, and bulged with turgid veins, a sign of recent and immoderate feeding.
 “Come with me, werewolf.”

 Megaera had reached a place directly to the side of Karsk where the rock had crumbled from the wall, making a shallow alcove.
 She slid among the boulders and receded into the slot, waiting.
-Just then, the vampire pivoted toward her, not moving its feet, and stared.
+Just then, the vampire pivoted toward her, not moving its feet.
 Megaera held her breath.
 The light of the vampire’s eyes flared up, but she averted her gaze, for the present.

 “What is here?” he said.
 “I sense something . . . familiar.”

 Lydia glanced around wildly.
 The other werewolves murmured.
 Garulf raised his head, sniffed the air, and said, “You are still downwind, Lydia.
-Come forward.”
+Come here.”

 The vampire held out a hand.
 “No, stay.”
 It continued to stare in Megaera’s direction.
 “It reminds me of Vidal,” he said.